trxyazilimedu/nguard/docs/en/QUICKSTART.md

 ## Error Handling

-All login/logout methods return responses instead of throwing errors:
+All login/logout methods return responses with error info:

 ```typescript
 'use client';